mixticninja/Jam2Bitwig/README.md

 # Jam2Bitwig
-Little improvements to the original NI/Bitwig scrip
+Little improvements to the original NI/Bitwig script